Anti-vaccine activists, reveling in their pandemic successes, will rally in D.C. against mandates

 About 12,000 people have joined a Facebook group for the rally, with many saying they will stay overnight and eat in Northern Virginia to avoid the District’s vaccine mandate.
 Some commenters on the group’s page have compared vaccine mandates to the Holocaust and urged people not to get tested for the virus.
 One commenter wrote: “This is an intentional permanent tyrannical dictatorship if they are not stopped by FORCE!!!!!!”

-Facebook did not respond to questions about whether the page violates the platform’s policies on covid-19 and vaccine misinformation, which prohibit “content calling to action, advocating, or promoting that others not get the COVID-19 vaccine.”
+Aaron Simpson, a spokesman for Meta, the new corporate name for Facebook, said the page does not violate the platform’s policies on covid-19 and vaccine misinformation, which prohibit “content calling to action, advocating, or promoting that others not get the COVID-19 vaccine.”

+“Voicing opposition to government mandates is not against Meta’s policies," Simpson said.
+"What we don’t allow is content that promotes harmful false claims about the vaccines themselves and we remove those posts — including in this group.”

 Dan Keating and Scott Clement contributed to this report.